openvinotoolkit/openvino/docs/ops/arithmetic/Add_1.md

 **Outputs**

 * **1**: The result of element-wise addition operation.
 A tensor of type T with shape equal to broadcasted shape of the two inputs.
-When both inputs are of rank = 0 result is a scalar.

 **Types**